Ghenouveau/hansardclassifier/README.md

 - Use the default model or your own custom model.

 ## Train custom model using colab
-- You must checked the "just extract text" to get the pdf that has been processed into csv then go to this link. https://colab.research.google.com/drive/17jFvLk04el440-FBjBaxq1NDrIlAMwdy?usp=sharing
+- You must check "just extract text" then go to colab for training. https://colab.research.google.com/drive/17jFvLk04el440-FBjBaxq1NDrIlAMwdy?usp=sharing

 ## License